Funeral Costs

 Protestant Variations

 Protestant services range from austere to highly celebratory.
 Many modern Protestant denominations are the primary adopters of "Celebrations of Life," which can take place in community centers or funeral home chapels.
-This flexibility often allows families to choose Peak vs Off-Peak Cremation to save on costs.
+This flexibility often gives families room to schedule the service at a less expensive time and trim avoidable costs.

 Warning: Be aware of "non-member" fees.
 If you are not a regular tithing member of a church, you may be charged $1,500+ for the use of the sanctuary for a funeral.